Elite Pete! Saint Peter's tops Purdue, makes 15 seed history

-PHILADELPHIA (AP) — Doug Edert hopped on the press table and punched his fist in the air toward a delirious section of Saint Peter’s fans — aren’t they all? -- as his teammates thumped their chests, waved eight fingers and turned the scene into one perfect Peacock party.
+PHILADELPHIA (AP) — Doug Edert hopped on the press table and punched his fist in the air toward a delirious section of Saint Peter's fans — aren't they all? -- as his teammates thumped their chests and flashed eight fingers as the mayhem became a perfect Peacock party.

 Edert's giant leap toward the roaring crowd might have been his only mistake of the night.